KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 ```

 ## Inside the Container (Linux Environment)
-Clone and compiled ITHACA if ITHACA has not already cloned and compiled inside the Docker/Singularity image
+Clone and compile ITHACA if ITHACA has not already been cloned and compiled inside the Docker/Singularity image
 ### 5A.
 Clone ITHACA-FV inside the container
 ```
 cd bayesian-inverse-heat-transfer-journal